Marvin Isley: Career

 Marvin began playing bass guitar while in high school and by the end of the decade was being tutored and mentored by his elder brothers alongside elder brother Ernie and their friend, Chris Jasper, who was an in-law.
 By 1971, Marvin began performing bass guitar on The Isley Brothers' album, Givin' It Back.
 Within two years, he became an official member of the group.
 In addition to playing bass, he also provided percussion and also wrote or co-wrote some of the group's hits including "Fight the Power", "The Pride" and "Between the Sheets".
 Breaking away from the Isleys in 1984, he, Ernie and Chris formed the trio, Isley-Jasper-Isley, who had a hit in 1985 with "Caravan of Love".

 The group broke up in 1988 after Ernie Isley signed a solo recording deal.
 Three years later, Marvin and Ernie reunited with Ron Isley to reform the Isley Brothers.
 Marvin remained a member until complications from his longtime battle with diabetes forced him into retirement in 1997.
 Having been diagnosed with diabetes in his early 20s, Isley's condition worsened to the point where he had to have both legs amputated.
 Isley was inducted as a member of the Isley Brothers to the Rock and Roll Hall of Fame in 1992.

 Death

 Marvin Isley died on June 6, 2010, from complications of diabetes at the Seasons Hospice within Weiss Memorial Hospital in Chicago, Illinois, at age 56.
-Besides his brothers Rudolph, Ronald, and Ernie, Isley was survived by his wife Sheila Felton Isley, a son Cory, and two daughters, Sydney and Jalen.
 Marvin is interred in George Washington Memorial Park in Paramus, New Jersey.
 His niche is located 2 spots above singer/songwriter, Luther Vandross.